meteor/react-packages/docs/meteor-data.md

 });
 ```

+### Preventing extra re-renders from new data

+React has a handy `shouldComponentUpdate` hook for preventing unnecessary rerenders.
+That works for `props` and `state` changes, but will not help you prevent a re-render when `this.data` is updated.

+If you find that your component is re-rendering too often because of spurious changes in data, you can split it into two components - a wrapper component that just loads the data, and a child that actually renders the view.
+Then, you can pass `this.data` into the child through `props`, and use `shouldComponentUpdate` in the child to prevent unnecessary re-renders.

 ## Warning: `render()` is not reactive

 If you access a Meteor reactive data source from your component's `render` method, the component will **not** automatically rerender when data changes.
 If you want your component to rerender with the most up-to-date data, access all reactive functions from inside the `getMeteorData` method.